atticoos/jekyll-portfolio/src/_posts/2015-06-02-angularjs-translate-one-time-binding.md

 - `translate-once-title`
 - `translate-once-alt`

 The same process takes place as when using `translate-once`, the only difference is that once `$tranlsate()` resolves, it updates the element's corresponding attribute.
-So if we do `translate-once-placeholder="TRANSLATION_KEY"`, `&lt;input placeholder="translation value" /&gt;` will be rendered in the end.
+So if we do `translate-once-placeholder="TRANSLATION_KEY"`, `<input placeholder="translation value" />` will be rendered in the end.

 ## Contributing
 As always, I welcome anyone to contribute a pull request over on the <a href="https://github.com/ajwhite/angular-translate-once" title="translate-once github repository" target="_blank">Github repo</a>.
 Please make sure that tests are written for any changes or additions made.